Arthur Hayden Locke

 William Locke

 William Locke married Susannah Stephens.
-William Locke was born in 1696 at St Mary's County, Maryland; born somewhere between 1690 and 1699 - now we think it was 1696.
-He died in 1786 at Greenville, SC.
+William Locke was born in 1695 at St Mary's County, Maryland; born somewhere between 1690 and 1699 - now we think it was 1695.
+He died in 1786 at Greenville, SC; A few records have William's death in March 1761 in St Mary's County.

 Philip Locke Jr.